Complaints Procedure for Commercial Waste Mayfair

 The procedure is available to any affected business or authorised representative who wishes to report service shortcomings, missed collections, contamination issues, health and safety concerns, or conduct matters involving our crews.
 Complaints should be raised by the complainant or by an authorised agent acting on their behalf.
 The organisation treats all complaints seriously and will manage them impartially, ensuring confidentiality for personal or commercially sensitive information.
 Anonymous complaints will be logged and assessed but may have limited investigatory options.

-Photograph showing missed commercial waste collection at a loading bay To make a complaint you should provide a clear description of the issue, relevant dates and locations, any reference numbers (such as collection IDs), and supporting evidence such as photographs.
+A collection of tightly packed rubbish bags, primarily blue and green, positioned next to a variety of trash bins on a paved driveway area, with some bags resting on the ground and others stacked on top of or leaning against the bins.
+The bags appear full and contain mixed waste, with some transparent sections revealing plastic bottles and household waste inside.
+The bins include a grey wheelie bin with a black lid, an additional black bin, and a smaller green container, all situated near a pathway leading up to a building with stairs and a metal fence in the background.
+Vegetation and part of a brick wall are visible behind the bins, indicating a residential or commercial property in a town environment.
+The scene suggests rubbish collection or removal typical of service provided by companies such as Commercial Waste Mayfair in the London area, subtly referencing local waste management context in Mayfair, Westminster.
+To make a complaint you should provide a clear description of the issue, relevant dates and locations, any reference numbers (such as collection IDs), and supporting evidence such as photographs.
 Where the complaint concerns a recurring problem please indicate previous dates and any previous case references.
 Our objective is to acknowledge all complaints promptly and advise on the likely timescale for a substantive response.
 This process supports continuous improvement of our commercial waste services in Mayfair and the wider service area.

 Investigation and Timescales